hoojaoh/blog.watchandcode.com/_posts/2015-12-26-an-entirely-new-angular-course.md

 ---
 layout: post
-title: "An Entirely New Angular Course!"
+title: "An entirely new Angular Course!"
 date: 2015-12-26
 ---